 09/28/2017 - On August 31, the APWU Motor Vehicle Service Craft Division and the USPS came to a settlement for case numbers Q10V-4Q-C 16466169/HQTV20160275, Q10V-4Q-C 15300453/HQTV20150846 and Q10V-4Q-C 16466163/A19V20160276.

 09/02/2017 - As we relax and enjoy Labor Day it is worth remembering the true meaning of the holiday – celebrating the labor movement and the contribution workers have made to society.

 09/01/2017 - The APWU proudly presents the winners of three scholarship programs: The E.C.Hallbeck Memorial Scholarship, Vocational Scholarship, and Best Essay Award for 2016.

 09/01/2017 - (This article first appeared in the Sept-Oct 2017 issue of the American Postal Worker magazine)

-(This article first appeared in the March-April 2015 issue of The American Postal Worker magazine.)
+(This article first appeared in the Sept-Oct 2017 issue of the American Postal Worker magazine)

 Members of the Portland Oregon Area Local attended a rally protesting Republican health care legislation on July 6.
 At rallies all over the country, people protested against the drastic bill that would leave millions uninsured with the slogan, “Kill the bill, don’t kill us.”